 This meant only one thing - build online businesses!

 Take a look at these numbers, as shown in the survey done by McKinsey&Company.
-Digitization of businesses happened at such a rapid speed - nearly half of all businesses in every part of the world went online.
+Digitization of businesses happened rapidly - nearly half of all businesses in every part of the world went online.

 They also saw that now, they’re are able to do the entire work with their employees working from home.